USM-COS460/usm-cos460.github.io/syllabus.md

 The focus of the course will be on understanding and utilizing the Internet (TCP/IP) protocol stack.
 Students will write network client and server applications in addition to reading and discussing the theory behind modern data communication networks.

-The class is dual-listed as an undergraduate (COS 460) and graduate course (COS 540); graduate students will have additional reading and must prepare a presentation for the class (see below).
+The class is often dual-listed as an undergraduate (COS 460) and graduate course (COS 540); graduate students will have additional reading and must prepare a presentation for the class (see below).

 <!--more-->